What is bladder cancer?

 Bladder cancer grading

 Bladder cancer grading describes how quickly a cancer might grow.
-By determining the grade your doctor/specialist can decide how likely the cancer is to come back and what treatment (if any) you need after surgery.
+By determining the grade your doctor/specialist can decide how likely the cancer will come back and what treatment (if any) you need after surgery.

 The cells look like normal bladder cells, are slow growing and there is little likelihood of them spreading.